 Once you’re done eating, it’s time to move on.
-When you visit Houston, you really shouldn’t miss checking out the incredible Museum of Natural Science.
+When you visit Houston, you really shouldn’t miss checking out the incredible Museum of Natural Science (get a ticket in advance to avoid waiting in line).
 Now, this is something truly special.
 Anything from space stations to mineral collections can be found here, including skeletons of real dinosaurs, primarily T-Rex!
 There is also a planetarium, an observatory and so much more, so if you’re looking for things to do with kids in Houston this is one of them, for sure.
 Just don’t forget about the time!

 Downtown Aquarium is also one of the more famous Houston attractions.
 It is actually a huge complex with examples of marine life from all over the world.
 It also includes shops, restaurants and bar, so if you want to grab something it’s easy to do so here.
 Even a Ferris Wheel is here to provide an amazing view of the city.

 As for the animals, you can get on a train ride and surround yourself with sharks, buy some food and go and feed the stingrays and even see the majestic white tigers.
 Yes, they have those, too.
 One of the best things to do in Houston with kids.
 In case you want to combine a city tour with the aquarium, definitely book this tour.